jgphilpott/docker-images/pi-series/pi-pack-base/README.md

 # Pi Pack Base

-The '[Pi Pack Base](https://github.com/jgphilpott/docker-images/tree/master/pi-pack-base)' is a collection of software packages commonly used in Raspberry Pi projects.
+The '[Pi Pack Base](https://github.com/jgphilpott/docker-images/tree/master/pi-series/pi-pack-base)' is a collection of software packages commonly used in Raspberry Pi projects.

 ## Usage

 To pull this image via the command line:

-`sudo docker pull jgphilpott/pi-pack:base`
+`docker pull jgphilpott/pi-pack:base`

 To use this image as the base in a Dockerfile: